sbrl/Pepperminty-Wiki/docs/ModuleApi/files/core.php.txt

 // register themselves	//
 // or new pages.		//
 //////////////////////////
-/** A list of all the currentlyloaded modules.
+/** A list of all the currently loaded modules.
 Not guaranteed to be populated until an action is executed. */
 $modules = [];
 /**
  * Registers a module.